SpaceX’s Starship spacecraft explodes midflight for a second time - Local News 8

 It has not been confirmed where exactly the vehicle exploded during today’s mission.
 But the explosion was visible from parts of Florida and occurred over the Caribbean, according to reports from residents of those locations shared with CNN.

-The Federal Aviation Administration is halting flights into Miami, Fort Lauderdale, Palm Beach, and Orlando airports for “falling space debris.”
-An FAA notice says the ground stops are in place until 8 p.m.
+The Federal Aviation Administration halted flights into Miami, Fort Lauderdale, Palm Beach, and Orlando airports for “falling space debris” until 8 p.m.
 ET.

-The FAA is also keeping flights from departing from Miami International Airport and Fort Lauderdale/Hollywood International Airport.
+The FAA also kept flights from departing from Fort Lauderdale/Hollywood International Airport and Miami International Airport.
+Flights leaving those airports are still delayed on average by 30 and 45 minutes, respectively.

 “We’ve got a lot of measures in place, like debris response areas, where we coordinate very closely with air traffic control,” Huot said.
 “We have a lot of measures put (in place) before we ever launch a rocket to make sure that we’re keeping the public safe.
 Those worked last time and they’re actively in work right now.”